 Teen Employment and Volunteer Opportunities

 For more information about our internship program, visit our page here.

 We will begin accepting applications for Summer 2019 in early December.
 However, if you are still looking for an internship or volunteer opportunity right now, there are many ways to connect with businesses and organizations.
 If there's a certain interest or skill that you would like to explore, try reaching out to a local business or organization with a phone call or a professional email.
 Many local businesses are interested in having short term interns.

 Take some time to identify a specific staff person (Human Resources is a good place to start!) and introduce yourself.
 Feel free to ask if they are in need of an intern or if they could use some volunteer help for a short term project.

-We in Youth Services are to help you work on the right language to use if you have questions about this, so please feel free to contact us with questions.
+We in Youth Services are available to help you work on the right language to use if you have questions about this, so please feel free to contact us.
 Additionally, before you agree to work in any business or help out anywhere, make sure it's cleared with your parents and that it is a safe environment.
 We do background checks on all mentors we use in our program, and we want you to be safe out there if you find something on your own.

 In addition, here are some related programs and volunteer opportunities that we highly recommend!